websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/managing-prices/using-price-tiers.md

-# Adding Tiered Pricing
+# Using Price Tiers

-With Liferay Commerce, you can use *Tiered Pricing* to offer price reductions based on the quantity of a product ordered.
+With Liferay Commerce, you can use *Price Tiers* to offer price reductions based on the quantity of a product ordered.
 Prices set in this way take precedence for associated users if the specified minimum quantity is met.

 Follow these steps to add tiered pricing to an existing Price List: